Davis Acura 2016 MDX - Stronger, Lighter, Faster Video

 - At all IDS settings, the steering system operates easily at parking lot speeds but has a firmer feel on the highway as the power assist varies by vehicle speed.

-- A quick steering ratio results in sharp steering response and less hand-over-hand steering in parking maneuvers.
+- A quick steering ratio results in sharp steering response and less hand-over-hand steering during parking maneuvers.

-- The power is applied directly to the rack, rather than the pinion of the steering system which results in a more direct response and feel.
+- The power is applied directly to the rack, rather than the pinion of the steering system resulting in a more direct response and feel.

 Integrated Dynamics System